Ecwid/ecwid-api-docs/includes/_webhooks.md

 # Webhooks

-# Overview

-## Webhooks
+## Webhooks overview

-Basically, a webhook is an HTTP POST request that occurs when something happens.
+A webhook is an HTTP POST request that occurs when something happens.
 In other words, it’s a simple event notification via HTTP POST.
 Ecwid uses webhooks to notify your application in real time about events in the merchant store.

 This is how your application can use webhooks: